This flagship program reflects the beauty, wonder and adventure of the youngest country on earth. An experience of a

 In this study tour you explore and experience our environmental wonders of the youngest country on earth.

 Key topics and features: cultural and sustainable tourism, environmental conservation, world heritage conservation sites and projects, culture and heritage, tourism attractions (ecotourism, adventure and film locations).

-Starts in Blenheim, Marlborough region and ends in Queenstown, the adventure capital of the world.
+Starts in Christchurch and ends in Queenstown, the adventure capital of the world.